Austin-Williams/cid-accumulator/README.md

 (In the worst case, if you never find any of the CIDs on IPFS, you'll eventually walk all the way back to the contract deployent block.
 If that happens you'll have fully synced using event data alone -- with no help from IPFS.)

-This is all handled by a light-weight `AccumulatorClient` class.
+This is all handled by a light-weight `AccumulatorClient`.

-### Accumulator Client
+## The Accumulator Client

 The `AccumulatorClient` is a light-weight universal JS/TS class that:
 - Collects and verifies all historical contract data using IPFS (and filling in gaps with contract event data wherever needed) using the walkback method described above.